MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 ### 5. Renaming our network interfaces for ease of use
 Like I mentioned before confusion around network adapters and what they connect to causes huge confusion among students, me suggesting three adapters probably doesn't help the issue!
 We can try to make our lives a little bit easier by adding labels to our interfaces.
-So naming the interface that connects to our wifi network as my_wifi rather than ens3 or eth0.
+So naming the interface that connects to our WiFi network as my_wifi rather than ens3 or eth0.

 #### 5.1 Adding custom interface names for Kali
 We can check out the names and details of our interfaces by running the 'ip a' command.
 To rename your interfaces on Kali follow the steps shown below.

-First create a link file for our wifi interface
+First create a link file for our WiFi interface
 ```bash
 sudo nano /etc/systemd/network/mywifi.link
 ```